 Differences between Gagging & Choking

-A child will open their mouth wide with their tongue thrust forward, their race will be red, they will be making noises & they may be convulsing, followed by coughing & spluttering.
+A child will open their mouth wide with their tongue thrust forward, their face will be red, they will be making noises & they may be convulsing, followed by coughing & spluttering.

 Their skin will begin to turn blue/purple, they will be wheezing & unable to make noise.